 The primary disadvantage of using it is that it limits some of the features available on a router.
 Bridge mode may disable helpful features, such as parental controls, MAC address filtering, and a few other things.

 There’s a way to get around this, and it’s by bridging your primary ISP-provided modem/router instead of the connected router.
 However, it may not be possible as some ISP-supplied routers often lack this option.
 If that’s the case, then you should enable it on the secondary router and connect all your devices there instead.

 - You’re connecting a second router to your network

 - You’re creating a mesh Wi-Fi system for your network

 Risks of Using Wireless Bridge Mode

 Wireless bridge mode can be convenient, but there are some risks to consider before using it.
-One of the biggest risks is that wireless bridge mode disables many of the security features that are built into your router.
+One of the biggest risks is that it disables many of the security features that are built into your router.
 This means that your network will be more vulnerable to attack.
-Additionally, wireless bridge mode can cause interference with other devices on your network, which can slow down your network speed.
-Finally, wireless bridge mode can be difficult to troubleshoot if there are problems with your network.
+Additionally, it can cause interference with other devices on your network, which can slow down your network speed.
+Finally, it can be difficult to troubleshoot if there are problems with your network.

 The best way to protect your wireless connection is to use a VPN (Virtual Private Network) that encrypts your internet traffic from everyone including the ISP you are using.
 You can use a single VPN subscription on ten simultaneous devices at home or work and protect digital assets easily.